AprilHolmes7825/credit-risk-classification/Credit_Risk/report-template.md

 * The model was trained to predict loan status (Healthy/High risk of defaulting).

-* Describe the stages of the machine learning process you went through as part of this analysis.
+* Stages of the machine learning process ................
-................
+PREPROCESS
 Separate the data into labels and features
-Split the data into training and testing datasets by using `train_test_split` Create a Logistic Regression Model with the Original Data Step 1: Fit a logistic regression model by using the training data Step 2: Make a prediction using the testing data....Save the predictions on the testing data labels by using the testing feature data (`X_test`) and the fitted model.
+Split the data into training and testing datasets by using `train_test_split` TRAIN
+Create a Logistic Regression Model with the Original Data VALIDATE
+Step 1: Fit a logistic regression model by using the training data PREDICT
+Step 2: Make a prediction using the testing data

 Step 3: Evaluate the model’s performance by doing the following:
     Generate a confusion matrix.
     Print the classification report.

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
-?What is logistic regression?
-Logistic regression is a statistical method for predicting binary outcomes from data.
+* Methods used: Logistic regression - a statistical method for predicting binary outcomes from data.

 ## Results

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-    * Description of Model 1 Accuracy (99%), Precision, and Recall scores.
+    * Description of Model 1 Accuracy (99%), Precision (100% for healthy loans, 87% for high risk loans), and Recall scores (100% for healthy loans, 89% for high risk loans).

+                        precision    recall  f1-score   support

+  Healthy Loan (0)       1.00      1.00      1.00     18759
+High-Risk Loan (1)       0.87      0.89      0.88       625
+          accuracy                           0.99     19384

 ## Summary